dmarlowe69/c_obj2prg/README.md

 c_obj2prg is for files that have each line termainted with a CRLF (Windows text files)

 C_obj2prgcr is for files that have lines terminated with just a CR (CBM SEQ files)

+Limitations:

+The OBJ file must contain contiguous memory locations.
+The next version will include non-contiguos memory by adding padding the PRG file as is done with my native C64 application obj2prgnon posted in another repo.